New South Wales Liberal Party: 2022 federal election

-Parliamentary party leaders
+Leadership

 The position of leader of the Liberal Party of Australia New South Wales Division is a formal role held by a Liberal member of the Parliament of New South Wales.
 As the Liberal Party has, since its foundation in 1945, been either the largest or second largest party in the New South Wales Legislative Assembly, its leader is usually either the Premier or the Leader of the Opposition, depending on the majority or minority respectively of the party.
-The most recent leader of the Liberal Party was Mark Speakman, and the deputy leader is Natalie Ward.
+The current leader of the Liberal Party is Kellie Sloane, and the deputy leader is Natalie Ward.

 The role is selected by state members of the parliamentary party, but the position is non-fixed in duration, and is usually only vacated upon resignation, retirement from politics, or a spill motion with the support of the majority of the parliamentary members.

 The leader only has a role in a parliamentary context; the party division as a whole is governed by a President and Vice-Presidents, who act on the advice of the party division's Director and Deputy Directors.
 The division also gathers annually at a State Conference to vote on and develop policy to be used by the party's elected representatives.
 The majority of the twenty Liberal Leaders resigned after losing elections or were deposed by other parliamentary members.